Register to get access to free programming courses with interactive exercises

 exports.copy = parallel(copyGlobalScss, copyMobileScss, copyDesktopScss);

-To specify multiple files, we use special path templates, called Globs.
-This is a small package that converts templates to paths and is built into Gulp by default.
-You only really need to know a couple of tricks that you can use to select almost any files and in any quantity.
+To specify multiple files, we use path templates called Globs.
+It is a small package that converts templates to paths and is built into Gulp by default.
+You only really need to know a couple of tricks that you can use to select almost any file and in any quantity.

-The first construction is the use of an asterisk *, it indicates that you should select anything that doesn't contradict the path specified.
-For example, we can replace the file name in the last example with an asterisk and then Gulp will select all three files: global.scss, mobile.scss and desktop.scss
+The first construction is the asterisk *, which indicates that you should select everything that doesn't conflict with the specified path.
+In the last example, we can replace the filename with an asterisk, and then Gulp will select all three files:

 const { src, dest } = require('gulp');